 What is Ayahuasca?

 Ayahuasca is a plant-based, psychedelic tea used to make people hear, see, smell, taste and feel things that do not exist.
 The drug creates a completely different experience from reality.
-Its main ingredient is “Psychotria Viridis,” which contains DMT.
+Its main active ingredient is “Psychotria Viridis,” which contains DMT.

 In the 1980s, Ayahuasca preparations became known by over 70 different names, demonstrating just how widespread their use is.